shrpnsld/amalgamate/README.md

 * `-- <file> ...` – specify files to amalgamate, rather than amalgamate everything in the input directory.
 * `-h` – show help message.

 ### Tags

 Some lines in the source code may need additional rules for processing, which you can mark with tags in the comments `[amalgamate:<tag>]`:

-* `leave` – do not process line and insert it as is into amalgamated file.
+* `leave` – do not process this line and insert it as-is into the amalgamated file.
-* `remove` – do not insert line into amalgamated file.
+* `remove` – do not insert this line into the amalgamated file.
-* `uncomment` – uncomment line in amalgamated file.
+* `uncomment` – uncomment this line in the amalgamated file.

 #### Example: